nicovaras/clare/README.md

 ### Prerequisites

 - **Docker**: Ensure Docker is installed on your system.
-- If running locally (optional), install these dependencies:
+- Maybe you'll need to install these dependencies:
   ```bash
   npm install nodemon ts-node --save-dev
   ```